wirawara/TechWallpapers_BonusTech/README.md

-Wallpapers for the smartphone. 🏔️ 🌊 🌄 📱
+Wallpapers for a smartphone. 🏔️ 🌊 🌄 📱